waku-org/specs/standards/application/waku-api.md

       message_confirmation:
         type: array<string>
         constraints: [ "store", "filter" ]
-        default: [ "none" ]
+        default: []
         description: "Whether to apply peer-to-peer reliability strategies to confirm that outgoing message have been received by other peers."
       networking_config:
         type: NetworkConfig
         default: DefaultNetworkingConfig
-      # TODO: to be reviewed, developers have expressed that accepting an object implementing specific traits is useful.
       eth_rpc_endpoints:
         type: array<string>
-        description: "Eth/Web3 RPC endpoint URLs"
+        description: "Eth/Web3 RPC endpoint URLs, required for RLN message validation.
+Accepting an object for ETH RPC will be added at a later stage.
+Fail-over available by passing multiple URLs"

   WakuConfig:
     type: object